molliemarie/D3Workshops/anscombe.md

 Now that we have had a chance to explore Anscombe's Quartet a bit, let's plot it out with D3! :D

-We'll make a fairly basic plot with no interactions to start that will end up looking something like this:
+Our creation will end up looking something like this:

 <img src="imgs/anscombe1.png" width="500px;"/>